arshad10x/MealFinder/README.md

 ## Description

--The Meal Finder App offers step-by-step instructions on how to make Pizza or Cake with ingredients quantity.
+- The Meal Finder App offers step-by-step instructions on how to make Pizza or Cake with ingredients quantity.
 - A Meal Finder App that displays some recipes on one page and Search bar provided where you can enter any recipe and see its ingredients and instructions also provide step-by-step instruction and variety of foods.

 ## Link